hasannyem/hasannyem/README.md

 "As a Computer Science and Engineering Student, I leverage data science, machine learning, deep learning, and AI to build intelligent and scalable solutions.
 I enjoy uncovering hidden patterns in large datasets and building predictive models that drive actionable insights."

-### 🟢 Ongoing
+### **🟢 Ongoing**

-> Diagnosis of Cattle (Cow) Lumpy Skin Disease Using Convolutional Neural Networks (Manuscript in Preparation)
+> XAI-LSDNet: An Explainable Lightweight CNN Framework for Early Detection and Severity Assessment of Lumpy Skin Disease in Cattle.
+(Manuscript in Preparation)

-> TruthLens: A Hybrid Transformer-Based Model for Detecting Deceptive News in Real-Time  (Manuscript in Preparation)
+> TruthLens: A Hybrid Transformer-Based Model for Detecting Deceptive News in Real-Time.
+(Manuscript in Preparation)

 ## **🛠 Skills**